amit221/mongodb-denormalized-data-sync/README.md

 mongodb-data-sync was designed to do all the updates and synchronization with minimum overhead on the database and do most of the checks in memory.

 <h2>Notice</h2>
-<strong>mongodb-data-sync is still experimental and haven't tested on production yet</strong>
+<strong>mongodb-data-sync is still experimental and haven't been tested on production yet</strong>
 <h2>Architecture</h2>
 mongodb-data-sync built from 2 parts.